open-way-learning/owl-handbook/Outreach-Programming/Travel Policy.md

   * Administered through Productive.io (or invoice to OWL \- contractors only) within 90 days of the expense;
   * Accompanied by receipts for all items over $25 (receipts under $25 are encouraged, especially for grant-funded work), including dates and contract reference for clarity and audit purposes.

-### **Non-Reimbursable Expenses (partial list)**

-These are not covered because they fall outside of business necessity or may violate funding source restrictions:
+The following items ase are non-reimbursable because they fall outside of business necessity or may violate funding source restrictions:

 * Car rental insurance beyond required (see Ground Transportation)
 * Personal trip changes